 6.11.3.4 Allocation Basis and Invoicing

 6.11.3.4.1 Allocation Basis.
 Any penalties that are permitted recovery under Section 6.11.3.0 of this Schedule 11 shall be allocated 50% to all Injection Billing Units and 50% to all Withdrawal Billing Units in the following manner.
-The rate to be applied to Injection Billing Units shall be the quotient of (i) 50% of (ii) the penalty costs to be recovered in the month divided by the total Injection Billing Units for the month.
-The rate to be applied to the Withdrawal Billing Units shall be the quotient of (i) 50% of (ii) the penalty costs to be recovered in the month divided by the total Withdrawal Billing Units for that month.
-The Injection Billing Unit rate shall then be multiplied by each Transmission Customer’s aggregate Injection Billing Units for the month, and the Withdrawal Billing Unit rate shall be multiplied by each Transmission Customer’s aggregate Withdrawal Billing Units for the month..
+The rate to be applied to Injection Billing Units shall be the quotient of (i) 50% of (ii) the penalty costs to be recovered in the Billing Period divided by the total Injection Billing Units for the Billing Period.
+The rate to be applied to the Withdrawal Billing Units shall be the quotient of (i) 50% of (ii) the penalty costs to be recovered in the Billing Period divided by the total Withdrawal Billing Units for that Billing Period.
+The Injection Billing Unit rate shall then be multiplied by each Transmission Customer’s aggregate Injection Billing Units for the Billing Period, and the Withdrawal Billing Unit rate shall be multiplied by each Transmission Customer’s aggregate Withdrawal Billing Units for the Billing Period.

 6.11.3.4.2 Invoicing.
-Once there is a final order by FERC regarding the ISO’s ability to recover penalty amounts, the ISO shall include such amounts in the next monthly invoice utilizing the billing units for the month of infraction.
-For purposes of this calculation, the “month of infraction” shall be the service month in which the violation occurred.
-Should the penalty be assessed for a violation occurring over multiple service months, the penalty to be recovered for each service month shall be the total penalty to be recovered through Section 6.11.3 of this Schedule divided by the number of months over which the violation occurred.
-Whenever practicable, the ISO shall recover this Rate Schedule 11 charge in the invoice issued in the month following the month in which the NYISO incurs the penalty charge.
-The ISO may recover penalty charges over several months if, in its discretion, the ISO determines such method of recovery to be a prudent course of action.
+Once there is a final order by FERC regarding the ISO’s ability to recover penalty amounts, the ISO shall include such amounts in the invoice for the next Billing Period utilizing the billing units for the Billing Period of infraction.
+For purposes of this calculation, the “Billing Period of infraction” shall be the Billing Period in which the violation occurred.
+Should the penalty be assessed for a violation occurring over multiple Billing Periods, the penalty to be recovered for each Billing Period shall be the total penalty to be recovered through Section 6.11.3 of this Schedule divided by the number of Billing Periods over which the violation occurred.
+Whenever practicable, the ISO shall recover this Rate Schedule 11 charge in the invoice issued in the Billing Period following the Billing Period in which the NYISO incurs the penalty charge.
+The ISO may recover penalty charges over several Billing Periods if, in its discretion, the ISO determines such method of recovery to be a prudent course of action.
 In the event that one or more entities who otherwise would have been apportioned a share of the penalty are no longer Customers, the ISO shall adjust the remaining Customers’ shares of the penalty costs, on a proportional basis, if necessary to fully recover the penalty charge.